-India seeks death penalty for rape of girls under 12
+India prescribes death penalty for rape of kids under 12

-NEW DELHI (AP) — India’s government has decided to prescribe the death penalty for people convicted of raping girls under the age of 12 to combat an increase in crimes against women.
+NEW DELHI (AP) — India’s government on Saturday prescribed the death penalty for people convicted of raping children under 12 to help combat an increase in violent crime against women.

-The Press Trust of India news agency reported Saturday that the ordinance is being sent to the president for approval.
-It will require the approval of Parliament within six months in order the become law.
+An ordinance was approved by Prime Minister Narendra Modi’s Cabinet and was being sent to the president for approval, the Press Trust of India news agency reported.

-The decision follows an outrage over the recent brutal rape and killing of an 8-year-old girl in Jammu-Kashmir state and the alleged rape of a girl by a ruling party lawmaker in Uttar Pradesh state.
+The ordinance will require the approval of Parliament within six months in order to become law.
+But in the meantime, suspects can be prosecuted using the ordinance.

-Countrywide protests following a 2012 New Delhi gang rape and murder case prompted the government to double prison terms for rapists to 20 years.
+The move follows widespread outrage over the recent rape and killing of an 8-year-old girl in India’s Jammu-Kashmir state, the alleged rape of a girl by a ruling party lawmaker in Uttar Pradesh state and several other rape cases involving girls in the country.

 Most Read Nation & World Stories